 Our writing will be heavily influenced by our engaging topic.
-We will be putting into practice all our new SPAG learning to create some fascinating pieces including character descriptions, diary writing and a non-chronological report.
+We will be putting into practice all our new SPAG learning to create some fascinating pieces including poems, narratives, character monologues and a non-chronological report all about Greek Gods.
 Our writing will be purposeful and we will be sharing our work with a range of audiences and taking pride in publishing each piece.

-As well as being reminded about the importance of e-safety, we will be focusing on programming during our computing lessons.
-We will use the programme ‘Beetleblocks’ to support us with this and create 3D lettering linked to graffiti.
+As well as being reminded about the importance of e-safety, we will be focusing on programming using Scratch during our computing lessons.
 Following on from this, we will be focusing on creating media using iMovie.
 Our computing lessons will be closely linked to our topic.

-Year Six will have PE on a Thursday and Friday.
-Please ensure children are coming to school on these days wearing a full PE kit.
-We will go swimming on a Friday and we will be developing our dance skills with Miss Siddal.
+Year Six will have PE on a Tuesday.
+Please ensure children are coming to school on this day wearing a full PE kit.
+We are lucky to have our fantastic coach (Mr Saleh) deliver our PE lesson on a Tuesday.

 Children will be assigned weekly spellings on EdShed.